adiazcayeros/covid19mexico/README.md

 # Case Mortality of COVID-19 patients in Mexico

-Since April 14 I have been keeping track of the data released by the Federal Government of Mexico of information regarding COVID-19 tests for patients seeking care in the national health system, including both public and private hospitals and clinics.
+Since April 14 I have been keeping track of the official data released by the Federal Government of Mexico of the information regarding COVID-19 tests for patients seeking care in the national health system, including both public and private hospitals and clinics.
 The database has been growing very quickly, as the testing capacity of the Mexican government has been ramped up.
-The database is updated regularly in the datos abiertos platform of the Federal Government, where it is likely to be kept permanently.
+The database is updated regularly in the Datos Abiertos platform of the Federal Government, where it is likely to be kept permanently.
 There is a repository of every daily dataset in the Secretaria de Salud at the following link: https://www.gob.mx/salud/documentos/datos-abiertos-bases-historicas-direccion-general-de-epidemiologia

 As or June 11 the dataset includes more than 381 thousand cases that form the basis of study for the federal strategy.
-It is important to note that this data has been readily released by the federal government and updated every day, and there is no reason to believe it is any different from the data they have been using to build their epidemiological models.
+It is important to note that this data has been duly released by the federal government and updated every day, and there is no reason to believe it is any different from the data they have been using to build and assess their epidemiological models.
 It does not include infected individuals who do not seek care, and given the relative paucity of testing in Mexico, it is likely to have very few asymptomatic cases.

 The severity of COVID19 in Mexico can be measured, albeit imperfectly, through what is known as the Case Fatality Ratio (CFR).
+This is not a proper mortality rate from the disease, because it has a very imperfect denominator.
 The CDC defines Symptomatic CFR as follows:

 	Symptomatic Case Fatality Ratio: The number of symptomatic individuals who die of the disease among all individuals experiencing symptoms from the infection.
 This parameter is not necessarily equivalent to